10 Best Salt Water Chlorinator for Pools 2023 – Reviews & Top Picks

 2. NeXa Chlor Pool Salt Chlorine Generator – Best Value

-If the Pentair option is more than you would like to spend and you are just looking for a low-cost way to generate chlorine in your saltwater pool, the NeXa Chlor is an interesting and affordable choice.
+If the Pentair option is more than you would like to spend and you’re just looking for a low-cost way to generate chlorine in your salt water pool, the NeXa Chlor is an interesting and affordable choice.
 This NeXa Chlor will function a bit differently than the Pentair, and the setup is effortless.